 Tim Poskitt 37:28

 Sure.
 So we're sort of we've been through this a few times across the world, you know, most recently, the one with the the UK, and, you know, the UK is had a different regime, in comparison to say, the US Australia, and you know, that they the UK regime has been a bit more narrow focus, as opposed to what the Australian regimes I think, you know, Australia has taken some of the learnings of what's happened around the world and really tried to hopefully make their regime you know, the best the best of everybody and try to, you know, be a be a thought leader in that.
 So the UK, about two years ago, had their regime implemented into the UK with the top 910 institutions through the large top banks in the UK, I think they've got a, you know, pretty significant take up.
 And that's taken from IE, to the end consumer.
-But then also, you know, we've seen lots of new use cases that have been created from open banking, for example, you know, for organizations helping, you know, different financial management tools, or different people working in the broader payments, ecosystem, or even people that ability to pay their rent.
+But then also, you know, we've seen lots of new use cases that have been created from open banking, for example, you know, for organisations helping, you know, different financial management tools, or different people working in the broader payments, ecosystem, or even people that ability to pay their rent.
 So I think we've definitely seen some, you know, newly established ways to help consumers in their journey.
-And then also, you know, organizations that are sort of found new solutions to go to market with sort of what we're seeing in the UK and throughout Europe.
+And then also, you know, organisations that are sort of found new solutions to go to market with sort of what we're seeing in the UK and throughout Europe.
 It's pretty amazing.

 Blaize Pengilly 39:02